-These are the key databases that index the chemical engineering literature: journal articles as well as (depending on the database) conference papers and patents.
-To get full-text articles or request articles we don't have via interlibrary loan (ILL), click the next to the article record.
+These are the key databases that index the nanoscience and nanotechnology literature--journal articles as well as (depending on the database) conference papers and patents.
+To get full-text articles (or request articles we don't have, via interlibrary loan), click the button next to the article record.
 Some databases will also have a "full text" link you can use as well.

 Databases for Journal Articles and Conference Papers

 Indexes 18,000+ journals and 180,000 conference proceedings, heavily in the sciences and engineering.
 Easy interface for building and/or searches to include alternative keywords.
 Article records include cited and citing references, with related articles identified based on common citations.
 Good place to being your search.